tayphill13/week2Project/readme.md

 ## Description

 _This program will allow user to answer questions and receive back a suggestion of a coding language they might enjoy.
-The results are determined only by the users' choice of donut.
-There are 4 different possible results including Ruby, C#, HTMl/CSS, and Python.
-I have also included an alert if user doesn't make a donut selection.
+The results are determined only by the users' choice of donut and preference of nights or mornings.
+There are 5 different possible results including Ruby, C#, HTMl/CSS, Python and Rust.
+I have also included an alert if user doesn't make a donut selection or if the user selects a donut, but does not answer the morning or night question.
 In the future I will implement an alert when user leaves any selection blank/blank form._

 ## Setup/Installation Requirements